marodriguezd/SRT4U_Subtitle-Processor/README.md

 4. **Configure Translation (Optional)**
    - Check "Enable translation" if you want to translate subtitles
-   - Enter target language code in the text field (examples: `es` for Spanish, `en` for English, `fr` for French, `de` for German, `it` for Italian, `pt` for Portuguese, `ru` for Russian, `ja` for Japanese, `ko` for Korean, `zh` for Chinese)
+   - Enter a target language code (e.g., `es` for Spanish, `en` for English, `fr` for French).

 5. **Select Output Format**
-   - Choose between `srt` or `vtt` format from the dropdown menu
+   - Choose between `srt` or `vtt` format from the dropdown menu.
-   - This is independent of your input file format

 6. **Start Processing**
-   - Click the "Process" button to begin
+   - Click the "Process" button to begin.
-   - Monitor progress through the progress bar and status messages
+   - Monitor progress through the progress bar and status messages.
-   - The application will show real-time updates during processing

 7. **Results**
-   - Success notifications will appear when processing completes
+   - A success notification will appear when processing completes.
-   - The processed file will be saved with `_processed` suffix in your chosen directory
+   - The processed file will be saved with a `_processed` suffix in your chosen directory.
-   - Any errors will be displayed with detailed error messages
+   - Any errors will be displayed with detailed messages.

 ### Language Codes Reference
 Common language codes for translation: